-Why is this called pilaf and not just rice?
-Rice is just… rice.
+Rice is just rice boiled in water and served plain.
 Pilaf is rice cooked in a flavored liquid that can have added meat or vegetables.
 It’s pretty versatile dish that will not only be perfect for fall, but can also be a holiday side dish and can take you through the entire year.
 Just flow with the seasons.

 Whenever I cook rice, I like to toast it first preferably in butter because it adds an extra nutty flavor to the rice.
 Another rice tip I have is cooking the rice in chicken stock.
 Why use water?
 Because stock has so much flavor that gets absorbed by the rice for extra flavor.

 Call me the crazy sage lady because when fall arrives because I use this herb whenever I can.
-This rice pilaf was a side dish to complement a cornbread apple cranberry stuffed pork loin that I recently made (there’s that sage again).
+This Mushroom and Sage Rice Pilaf was a side dish to complement a cornbread, apple cranberry stuffed pork loin (recipe link below) that I recently made (there’s that sage again).
 These two dishes together made for a delicious and comforting Friday night meal and we enjoyed leftovers all weekend.

-By the way, this rice also makes for a delicious, quick snack right of the fridge when you need to eat something quickly to take tylenol, just sayin’…
+By the way, this rice also makes for a delicious, quick snack right of the fridge when you need to eat something quickly to take tylenol when you’ve just hit your head, just sayin’…

 - 1 tablespoon vegetable oil